On the equivalence between graph isomorphism testing and function approximation with GNNs: Introduction

-On the other hand, for feed-forward neural networks, many results have been obtained regarding their ability to approximate continuous functions, commonly known as the universal approximation theorems, such as the seminal works of \cite{cybenko1989approximation, hornik1991hornik}.
-Following this line of work, it is natural to study the expressivity of graph neural networks in terms of function approximation.
-Since we could argue that many if not most functions on a graph that we are interested in are invariant or equivariant to permutations of the nodes in the graph, GNNs are usually designed to be invariant or equivariant, and therefore the natural question is whether certain classes GNNs can approximate any continuous and invariant or equivariant functions.
-Recent work \cite{maron2019universality} showed the universal approximation of $G$-invariant networks, constructed based on the linear invariant and equivariant layers studied in \cite{maron2018invariant}, if the order of the tensor involved in the networks can grow as the graph gets larger.
-Such a dependence on the graph size was been theoretically overcame by the very recent work \cite{keriven2019universal}, though there is no known upper bound on the order of the tensors involved.
-With potentially very-high-order tensors, these models that are guaranteed of univeral approximation are not quite feasible in practice.
+Meanwhile, for feed-forward neural networks, many positive results have been obtained regarding their ability to approximate continuous functions, including the seminal results of the the universal approximation theorems \cite{cybenko1989approximation, hornik1991hornik}.
+Following this line of work, it is natural to study the expressive power of GNNs also in terms of function approximation, especially whether certain families of GNN can achieve universal approximation of continuous functions on graphs that are invariant to node permutations.
+Recent work \cite{maron2019universality} showed the universal approximation power of Invariant Graph Networks (IGNs), constructed based on the invariant and equivariant linear layers studied in \cite{maron2018invariant}, if the order of the tensor involved in the models are allowed to grow as the graph gets larger.
+However, these models are are not quite feasible in practice when the tensor order is high.

-The foundational part of this work aims at building the bridge between graph isomorphism testing and invariant function approximation, the two main perspectives for studying the expressive power of graph neural networks.
-We demonstrate an equivalence between the the ability of a class of GNNs to distinguish between any pairs of non-isomorphic graph and its power of approximating any (continuous) invariant functions, for both the case with finite feature space and the case with continuous feature space.
-Furthermore, we argue that the concept of sigma-algebras on the space of graphs is a natural description of the power of graph neural networks, allowing us to build a taxonomy of GNNs based on how their respective sigmas-algebras interact.
-Building on this theoretical framework, we identify an opportunity to increase the expressive power of order-$2$ $G$-invariant networks with computational tractability, by considering a ring of invariant matrices under addition and multiplication.
-We show that the resulting model, which we refer to as \emph{Ring-GNN}, is able to distinguish between non-isomorphic regular graphs where order-$2$ $G$-invariant networks provably fail.
-We illustrate these gains numerically in synthetic and real graph classification tasks.
+The first part of this work aims at building a bridge between graph isomorphism testing and invariant function approximation, the two main perspectives for studying the expressive power of GNNs.
+We demonstrate an equivalence between the the ability of a class of GNNs to distinguish between any pairs of non-isomorphic graph and its ability to approximate any (continuous) invariant functions on graphs.
+Furthermore, we show that it is natural to characterize the expressive power of function families on graphs via the sigma-algebras they generate on the graph space, allowing us to build a taxonomy of GNNs based on the inclusion relationships among the respective sigma-algebras.